-This paleontological assessment report has been completed for the Water and Harvill Project, situated west of the I-215 freeway between Water Street and Orange Avenue along the west side of Harvill Avenue in unincorporated Riverside County, California (Figures 1 and 2).
-The project is located within Section 13, Township 4 South, Range 4 West, of the San Bernardino Baseline and Meridian, on the USGS 7.5-minute Perris, California topographic quadrangle map (Figure 2).
-The project is composed of four parcels totaling 20.57 acres (Assessor's Parcel Numbers 317-270-006, 317-270-010, 317-270-015, and 317-270-016).
-As proposed, the project would develop a 449,000 square-foot warehouse/logistics building on the subject property, with interior office space, truck/trailer parking, associated infrastructure, and a storm water detention basin.
+This paleontological assessment report has been completed for the Patterson and Cajalco Project, situated west of the Interstate 215 (I-215) freeway on Patterson Avenue, south of Cajalco Road, in unincorporated Riverside County, California (Figures 1 and 2).
+The development project is located within Section 12, Township 4 South, Range 4 West, of the San Bernardino Baseline and Meridian, on the USGS 7.5-minute Perris and Steele Peak, California topographic quadrangle maps (Figure 2).
+The project consists of two parcels (Assessor's Parcel Numbers 317-140-016 and -017) that total 5.3 acres and includes an industrial warehouse building with associated parking and infrastructure.